 The campsite.
 The level of the river was pretty low and campsites were easy to find when I went.
 You need some high ground and a way to tie up the canoe so it doesn’t disappear overnight.
 Wide sandbars are nice and woods are great, especially if a storm is coming up.
 In the very upper reaches in Minnesota there are established campsites maintained by the state for paddlers.
 Through the Midwest there are lots of choices.
 Areas around boat ramps and even city parks (but check for automatic sprinkling systems first!) were fair game for me and I was never hassled.
 Downstream from St. Louis it becomes more difficult because of all the huge stones and other riprap used to control erosion and maintain the channel.
 Because I usually started paddling as the sun came up I was ready to look for a good campsite while there was still plenty of light left in the long summer days.
 The one thing I decided early on was that I did not want to be on the river in the dark looking for a place to sleep.

 The packing.
 I used watertight bags, a plastic camping box with a clamp-down lid and a five-gallon bucket with a screw-on lid so I did not have to worry about things getting wet.
-A large bag held my shelter and bed—the tent, the mattress and the sleeping bag—so that at the end of a day, that bag would be all I needed to set up my house.
-I used three smaller bags for clothes, maps, extra ropes, extra batteries, books to read, etc. The camping box held food, stove and utensils.
+A large dry bag held my shelter and bed—the tent, the mattress and the sleeping bag—so that at the end of a day, that bag would be all I needed to set up my house.
+I used three smaller dry bags for clothes, maps, extra ropes, extra batteries, books to read, etc. The camping box held food, stove and utensils.
 The bucket held the important stuff and stayed right behind me in the canoe and was with me in the tent every night.
-In it was a small backpack (thank you Kim and Summer) with the camera and memory cards, the cell phone, the money and credit cards, and the maps for the immediate upcoming sections of the river.
+In it was a small backpack (thank you Kim and Summer) with the camera (thank you Peter Brandt) and memory cards, the cell phone, the money and credit cards, and the maps for the immediate upcoming sections of the river.
 That backpack was with me whenever I left the canoe to go into a town.
 Permanently attached to the handle of the bucket was the alarm wristwatch that woke me up in the tent every morning.
 And the bucket also served as a table, a footstool and a guest chair.
 So, to make myself secure and comfortable every night all I needed to remove from the canoe were three things—the large bag with the house and bed, the box with the kitchen and the bucket with the important stuff and the alarm clock.

 The clothes.
 I packed up all the old clothes I had around the house.
 I took way too much.
 You’re a river bum.
 No one expects you to smell nice or look good.
 The people you see tomorrow will not be the same people you saw today.
 And sometimes you can go a week without seeing anyone.
 If you stop in towns you can wash your clothes.
 So take three changes at most and make sure you have what you need to layer up if it gets chilly.
 And take a rain suit with pants.
 It’ll double as a windbreaker.
 Along the way I bought a pair of waterproof gloves when it got cold, so if you already have some, pack them.
 One pair of tennis shoes and a pair of water shoes was all I took and all I needed.

 The river.
 The Mississippi River is basically three rivers: 1.
-From the beginning at Lake Itasca to Minneapolis-St. Paul it goes from a sometimes indiscernible trickle through wild rice swamps to a nice pleasant narrow river with some current.
-It passes through several very large lakes too.
+From the beginning at Lake Itasca to Minneapolis-St. Paul it goes from a sometimes shallow and narrow creek to a channel or not-so-defined channel through wild rice swamps to a nice pleasant narrow river with some current.
+And it passes through several very large lakes too.
 Included are 11 dams that have to be portaged and some nice Minnesota river towns.
 2. At Minneapolis-St. Paul it becomes an increasingly busy and wide commercial river, with 29 locks and dams built and controlled by the Corp of Engineers, all the way to St. Louis.
 Towboats with numerous barges are present the entire way.
 They are slow, very visible and easy to avoid.
 The nice thing is that you can use the locks instead of portaging, but the downside is that the dams create ‘pools,’ basically lakes stretching 30 or 40 miles long.
 With winds generally from the south and southwest in the late summer and early fall it makes for some hard paddling with little help from the current.
 3. After St. Louis there are no more dams and the river is free-flowing again.
 Sounds good, but it’s extremely wide with lots of miles-long oxbows.
 If the current is sluggish, as it was for me, prepare to paddle all the time.
 This lower section takes on a different flavor south of Baton Rouge, where ocean-going ships and the fast, large-wake-leaving tugboats that service them ply the waters.
 These boats move way faster than the towboats and barges upstream and you need to be very wary of them, especially if you paddle at night.

 The rocking chair.
 As an afterthought before I left Florida I threw a fold up aluminum rocking chair into the car and I was thankful every single day on the river that I had it with me.
 There is nothing better for a weary body that has paddled all day, found a good campsite and set up the house than to relax in a rocking chair with a hot cup of coffee, feet up on the bucket, and watch the sun set.
 You deserve a rocking chair!